Hi-Fi/vibelympics/round_1/README.md

 * **Secure & Hardened:** Built on **Chainguard** (Wolfi OS) images with no shell access, running as a non-root user.
 * **Encrypted:** Uses a self-signed SSL certificate to encrypt all traffic (HTTPS).
 * **CRT Vibe:** The UI mimics an old-school terminal with scanlines, flicker, and phosphor glow.
+* **🇫🇮 Easter Egg:** A hidden interactive element paying homage to the developer's location.

 ## 🚀 Installation & Running (Docker)